 In China, there are a dozen varieties or sub-varieties of Buddha’s hand, each slightly different in size, color and shape.
 Buddha’s hand citron and “fingered citron” are both referring to Buddha’s hand fruit.
 The Chinese word for the fruit is often mistranslated in scientific research translations to the English “bergamot,” which while another aromatic citrus, is not Buddha’s hand.
 Bergamot is a hybrid of sour orange and limetta, while Buddha’s hand is a cross between Yuma ponderosa lemon and citremon.

-Unlike other citrus, Buddha’s hand is not bitter, thus makes it the perfect citron to candy.
+Unlike other citrus, Buddha’s hand is not bitter, which makes it the perfect citron to candy.
 The zest is used to flavor savory dishes or teas, and the entire fruit to make marmalade.
 The heady aroma makes the fruit an ideal natural air freshener and is also used to perfume cosmetics.
 The fruit can also be used to infuse your favorite adult beverage; just add sliced Buddha’s fruit to alcohol, cover and let stand for a few weeks, then enjoy over ice or as part of your favorite mixed drink.

 Buddha’s Hand Fruit Growing

 Buddha’s hand trees are grown much like any other citrus.
-They will usually grow to between 6-10 feet and are often grown in containers as bonsai specimens.
+They will usually grow to between 6-10 feet (1.8-3 m.) and are often grown in containers as bonsai specimens.
 As mentioned, they do not tolerate frost and can only be grown in USDA hardiness zones 10-11 or in containers that can be moved indoors at the risk of frost.

 Buddha’s hand makes a gorgeous ornamental plant with its white to lavender blossoms.
 The fruit is also lovely, initially purple but gradually changing to green and then a bright yellow at maturity.